Skip to main content

 Indexed fields & terms view

-The generated dynamic-index-fields and their indexed terms can be viewed in the Terms View.
+The generated dynamic index fields and their indexed terms can be viewed in the Terms View in Studio.

-Below are sample index fields & their terms generated from the last example.
+Below are sample index fields & their terms generated from this example.

 Figure 1.
 Go to terms view